koff75/secure-miui-12-bloatwares/README.md

 4. TIP : You can use the hosts file provided in my repo (hosts) !
 4. Remember, Miui loves speaking to their servers, so, the hosts file in /system/etc is written new on every reboot by the bad MIUI

+## Optional: Block DNS (root method)
+1. Unlock your device
+2. Download TWRP-3.3.1-16-Mi9SE provided by https://github.com/redispade/device_xiaomi_grus-twrp/releases
+3. Execute these commands to install TWRP on your Xiaomi: adb devices fastboot --disable-verity --disable-verification flash vbmeta vbmeta.img fastboot flash recovery twrp-3.3.1-16-Mi9SE.img fastboot boot twrp-3.3.1-16-Mi9SE.img
+4. Install your ROM (LineageOS, MIUI, etc.)
+4.1 The best way for MIUI is to go back on the '1.', install MiFlash on Windows, search on Google the proper MIUI recovery image 'grus_global_images_V11.0.2.0.tgz'.
+Download only the '.tgz' file.
+Then uncompress twice.
+You should get a folder, and inside this one, an 'images' folder.
+Start MiFlash, plug your phone, click on refresh, then browse, select the 'images' folder just created.
+Click on 'Flash all' dot button.
+Then follow the TWRP installation '2.'.
+5. Start TWRP with a long press on the lock button + volume up.
+You should feel a vibration
+6. Install Magisk app through the advanced menu on TWRP
+7. Start your phone on MIUI and open Magisk app.
+Click on the menu then Downloads.
+Find "Systemless Hosts", install it.
+Go back to the app menu and select "Settings", then click on "File hosts out of system partition".
+Reboot your phone.
+8. Install F-Droid through your browser (e.g Chrome), and search "AdAway".
+Install it and start the application.
+Follow the pocess to custom the hosts file by pressing the red button.
+8.1 Go the menu app then "Your list", add mine https://github.com/koff75/secure-miui-11-bloatwares/blob/master/hosts
+9. Voilà ! :)

+More information:
 [https://www.youtube.com/watch?v=XsADoRwdobU](https://www.youtube.com/watch?v=XsADoRwdobU)